Daring-Crypto-Ventures/DCV-policy/Legal-Guidelines.md

 We require any subpoena, search warrant, court order, or judgment to be issued by a US authority in compliance with the United States Federal Rules of Criminal Procedure, the Federal Rules of Civil Procedure, and/or Texas state law.
 We respond to court judgments from the United States only, or foreign judgments specifically adopted by a United States or Texas court.
 Throughout these Legal Guidelines, wherever we talk about a subpoena, search warrant, court order, or judgment, this is what we are referring to.
 Law enforcement agencies from outside the US may obtain these types of orders through the Mutual Legal Assistance Treaty (MLAT) process outlined in 28 U.S.C. § 1782 and 18 U.S.C. § 3512.
 See more about our process for non-US law enforcement requests below.

+### Information Do We Not Have

+We do not know what data you may or may not enter into any Google spreadsheet.
+For example, when using the HODL Totals Google Sheet Add-On you may provide:

+*   Transaction Dates
+*   Transaction IDs
+*   Coin amount inflows
+*   Coin amount outflows
+*   Wallet information
+*   Cryptocurrency Addresses

+When executing commands provided by our tools, our scripts may access your data in order to provide you with useful computations.
+For example, when executing the HODL Totals Google Sheet Add-on's commands, we may calculate:

+*   Profit and loss
+*   Short-term capital gains
+*   Long-term capital gains
+*   Overall coin totals
+*   Distribution of coins across wallets/addresses

+The calculated outputs of the scripts are yours to keep and maintain, and we do not have access to that data.
+We cannot restore your data for you if you lose or damage the data.
+We cannot provide this data to legal authorities.

+Our scripts and add-ons are provided "as is" and without warranty of any kind.
+We do not promise that our Add-on will work for your purposes, or that it is free from viruses, bugs, or other defects.

+The data itself is yours insofar as any data in a Google sheet is yours -- the data is stored on Google servers and is subject to Google's various third-party legal agreements, terms of use and privacy policies.

 ### What Information Do We Have?

 Daring Crypto Ventures has certain information relating to users and commenters.
 School accounts or Discord accounts contain various information that is provided at a user’s discretion and is unverified.
 The following is a summary of the information that we may collect and store.